 Coordination of preparation and transition/induction programs.
-Some places aspire to providing students with an extensive orientation, exploration, transition coursework, application assistance, induction programs, remedial courses, and ongoing academic and social supports.
+Some places aspire to provide students with an extensive orientation, exploration, transition course work, application assistance, induction programs, remedial courses, and ongoing academic and social supports.
 Several states have established major initiatives to enhance successful transition and induction.
-For example, North Carolina's Transition Planning for the 21st Century is designed to guide schools in enhancing PreK-12 transitions (SREB, 2005).
-The initiative recognizes success in postsecondary education is dependent on previous successful school transitions.
+For example, North Carolina's Transition Planning for the 21st Century is designed to guide schools in enhancing pre-K-12 transitions.
+The initiative recognizes that success in postsecondary education is dependent on previous successful school transitions.
 Another example is Pennsylvania's focus on enhancing access and creating seamless transitions from high school to higher education as part of "Transforming Pennsylvania's High Schools."
-As part of a series of general reforms, this initiative places a strong emphasis on exploring the use of different assessments for college entrance and establishing a statewide transfer policy between two- and four-year public higher education institutions that ensures students can move their credits from one to the other.
+As part of a series of general reforms, this initiative places a strong emphasis on exploring the use of different assessments for college entrance and establishing a statewide transfer policy between two- and four-year public higher education institutions that ensures students can move their credits from one to the other.56

 Extended transition interventions.
-As they begin coursework at their new institution, many students will readily connect with peers, academic counselors and advisors.
+As they begin course work at their new institution, many students will readily connect with peers, academic counselors and advisers.
 But a significant number will not.
 For those who do not make a good transition, monitoring and outreach processes may be used to connect them with a support system and involvement in campus life.
 Such extended transition support can be seen as a first order dropout prevention strategy.

 At institutions of higher education, extended transition supports have been a consistent theme of advocates for minorities and disability subgroups.
 While the importance of establishing transition programs for postsecondary education is widely acknowledged, research on developing and evaluating such programs is sparse.
 Thus, those studies that are available warrant special attention.
-One recent report that analyzed student transition from six Texas community colleges to 4 year institutions indicates that the characteristics that led to "higher than- expected" transfer rates were: (1) a structured academic pathway designed to prepare students for enrollment in 4 year institutions, (2) a student-centered culture emphasizing personal attention, and (3) culturally sensitive leaders who understood the students' backgrounds (Smith, Miller, & Bermeo, 2009).
-Community college, of course, often is recommended as a transition step to four year colleges.
-At the same time, there is increase successful transition from community college dropout rate and the need for programs to increase successful transition from community colleges to four year institutions (Smith, Miller, & Bermeo, 2009).
+One recent report that analyzed student transition from six Texas community colleges to four-year institutions indicates that the characteristics that led to "higher than expected" transfer rates were: (1) a structured academic pathway designed to prepare students for enrollment in four-year institutions; (2) a student-centered culture emphasizing personal attention; and (3) culturally sensitive leaders who understand the students' backgrounds.57 Community college, of course, often is recommended as a transition step to four-year colleges.
+At the same time, there is increasing concern about the community college dropout rate and the need for programs to increase successful transition from community colleges to four-year institutions.58 specific respect to retention, it is noteworthy that the community college students in the sample who were recipients of the Federal Pell Grant program (for low-income students) completed their studies at the same rate (32 percent) as other students; those who transferred to four-year colleges graduated at the same rate (60 percent) as other students.